 Students must NOT pursue any off-campus employment without proper authorization.
 Authorization must be received BEFORE beginning any off-campus work, internship, or related employment activity.
 Pursuing off-campus employment activity without proper authorization could jeopardize the ability to complete your MIT academic program and any future US visas.

-Students who have been in F-1 visa status for 9 consecutive months may apply for employment related to their field of study through “practical training.”
+Students who have been in F-1 visa status for "one full academic year" (combination of Fall and Spring term) may be eligible to apply for employment related to their field of study through “practical training.”
 There are two kinds of Practical Training:

 In addition, students who are currently on post-completion Optional Practical Training may be eligible for a STEM OPT Extension.